 How Progent Can Help You with Catalyst Switches

 Progent can provide the online or onsite services of Cisco CCIE-certified network consultants who have extensive experience working with switching solutions for small and midsize business, branch office, data center, enterprise, Cloud, and service provider networks.
-Progent's expertise includes Cisco's Catalyst and Nexus families of managed switches and with Cisco's IOS, IOS-XR, and NX-OS operating systems.
+Progent's expertise includes Cisco's Catalyst and Nexus families of managed switches and with Cisco's IOS, IOS-XR, IOS-XE, and NX-OS operating systems.
 Services offered by Progent for Cisco switches include proof-of-concept testing, network analysis and monitoring, topology design, migration planning and project management, network virtualization, wired/wireless convergence, management automation, capacity planning and performance optimization, troubleshooting, disaster recovery planning, and security and compliance assessments.

 Progent has deep expertise with open standards as well with proprietary Cisco technologies associated with switching and routing including OSPF, ISIS, BGP, MPLS TE/LDP, PIM, VPNs, STP, VLANs, FabricPath, vPC, OTV, HSRP, VRRP, OSPF, VSS and LISP.
 Progent is also expert with networking technologies including TCP/IP, IPv4, IPv6, EIGRP, RIP, and IGMP.
 Progent's CISA certified security consultants can show you how to create a comprehensive security plan and implement switches so as to help support your security strategy.